 First Entrepreneurial Venture

 By the age of 13, Buffett was running his own businesses as a paperboy and selling his own horseracing tip sheet.
 That same year, he filed his first tax return, claiming his bike as a $35 tax deduction.

 In 1942, Buffett's father was elected to the U.S. House of Representatives, and his family moved to Fredricksburg, Virginia, to be closer to the congressman's new post.
 Buffett attended Woodrow Wilson High School in Washington, D.C., where he continued plotting new ways to make money.
 During his high school tenure, he and a friend purchased a used pinball machine for $25.
-They installed it in a Washington, D.C. barbershop and, within a few months, the profits of the machine allowed Buffett and his friend to buy other machines.
-Buffett owned three machines in three different locations before he sold the business to a War Veteran for $1,200.
+They installed it in a barbershop, and within a few months the profits enabled them to buy other machines.
+Buffett owned machines in three different locations before he sold the business for $1,200.

 Buffett enrolled at the University of Pennsylvania at the age of 16 to study business.
 He stayed two years, moved to the University of Nebraska to finish up his degree, and emerged from college at age 20 with nearly $10,000 from his childhood businesses.

 Influenced by Benjamin Graham's 1949 book, The Intelligent Investor, Buffett enrolled at Columbia Business School to study under the acclaimed economist and investor.
 After earning his master's degree in 1951, he sold securities for Buffett-Falk & Company for three years, then worked for his mentor for two years as an analyst at Graham-Newman Corp.